How we measure data for statistics

 More than 60 km/h |

-High way/ Extra Urban |
+highway/ Extra Urban |

 International methodologies to measure average fuel consumption statistics

-Car makers providing some values of fuel consumption per each car model and engine configuration based on their own methodologies.
+Car makers provide some values of fuel consumption per each car model and engine configuration based on their own methodologies.
 There are 3 main driving cycle types with measured fuel economy defined in the world (it names and methodology depend on regions according to a WIKI specification):

 · Urban/City